pivot-access-ltd/bma-offline-docs/src/about-tcp-ip-networks-5806.md

 The MAC sub-layer is connected to the physical layer by a media-independent interface (MII), independent of the actual link protocol (e.g, cellular broadband, Wi-Fi radio, Bluetooth, Cat5e, T1, ...).
 You can learn more about the [MII](https://en.wikipedia.org/wiki/Media-independent_interface) if you're so inclined, but we won't address it again in the context of MAAS networks.

 Essentially, the MAC sub-layer grabs higher-level frames and makes them digestible by the physical layer, by encoding them into an MII format.
-It adds some synchronization info and pads the message (if needed).
+It adds some synchronisation info and pads the message (if needed).
 The MAC sub-layer also adds a frame check sequence that makes it easier to identify errors.

 In conventional Ethernet networks, all this looks something like the following: